ROCm/hipRAND/README.md

 ## Documentation

-To build our documentation, use the following code:
+To build our documentation, use the following commands:

 ```bash
 # Go to hipRAND docs directory